wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

     and, if the contract is so cancelled, the compensation payable to the person appointed as a senior executive of the local authority shall be an amount equal to 12 months' salary of that person or such lesser amount as may be specified in the contract.

-    (7) Subject to subsection (2), nothing in the Local Authorities (Employment Protection) Act 1963 or the Remuneration Authority Act 1977 shall apply in respect of any person employed under any contract entered into under this section.
+    (7) Subject to subsection (2), nothing in the Local Authorities (Employment Protection) Act 1963or the Remuneration Authority Act 1977 shall apply in respect of any person employed under any contract entered into under this section.

     (8) Nothing in this section limits the right of any transitional committee or local authority to dismiss for good cause or in accordance with any contract any person appointed under this section.

-    Section 25(2): amended, on 1 April 2003, by [section 4(1)][2102] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).
+    Section 25(2): amended, on 1 April 2003, by [section 4(1)][2101] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

-    Section 25(7): amended, on 1 April 2003, by [section 4(1)][2102] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).
+    Section 25(7): amended, on 1 April 2003, by [section 4(1)][2101] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

 ##### 25A Definitions of former authority and successor authority